caddyserver/website/src/docs/markdown/caddyfile/directives/file_server.md

 # file_server

 A static file server.
 It works by appending the request's URI path to the [site's root path](/docs/caddyfile/directives/root).

-By default, it enforces canonical URIs; if necessary, requests to directories will be redirected to have a trailing forward slash, and requests to files will be redirected to strip the trailing slash.
+By default, it enforces canonical URIs; meaning HTTP redirects will be issued for requests to directories that do not end with a trailing slash (to add it) or requests to files that have a trailing slash (to remove it).
+Redirects are not issued, however, if an internal rewrite modifies the last element of the path (the filename).

 Most often, the `file_server` directive is paired with the [`root`](/docs/caddyfile/directives/root) directive to set file root for the whole site.